-Our staff provide assessment and counseling services for the purpose of treatment only.
-In their capacity as community therapists, they will not be available to conduct a forensic evaluation or trauma evaluation for clients, offer testimony or serve as expert witnesses in a trial or hearing on behalf of clients, or provide an opinion to Child Protective Services (e.g., DCF) staff, attorneys, or the Court regarding child maltreatment, custody, visitation, foster care placement, or parental capacity.
+Unless we are being asked to complete a trauma evaluation, our staff provide assessment and counseling services for the purpose of treatment only.
+In our capacity as community therapists, we will not be available to conduct a forensic evaluation or trauma evaluation for clients, offer testimony or serve as expert witnesses in a trial or hearing on behalf of clients, or provide an opinion to Child Protective Services (e.g., DCF, DSS) staff, attorneys, or the court regarding child maltreatment, custody, visitation, foster care placement, or parental capacity.
 Due to the vital importance of safety, confidentiality, and trust within the therapeutic relationship, if a client’s case becomes court-involved after therapy has begun and the therapist believes that this involvement has the potential to compromise the therapeutic relationship and the treatment being provided, Merrimack Valley Trauma Services reserves the right to end services and discharge the client.
 All clients/caregivers are required to sign a Consent to Treatment that includes this policy.

 Please read the article below for more information about MVTS’ position on this subject.

 Before therapy services begin, the staff of Merrimack Valley Trauma Services (MVTS) asks the client or caregiver (if the client is a child or adolescent) to review and sign a “Consent to Services.”
 This document contains specific language about the MVTS therapist’s role and the nature of the therapeutic relationship, which forms the foundation of our work together.
 It states: